Your opinion will help to improve our service

 And basic producer setting is:

-kafka-producer: # Kafka producer component name must start with kafka-consumer
+kafka-producer: # Kafka producer component name must start with kafka-producer

 delivery_timeout: 10s # Timeout for message delivery